 In the sport of tennis it takes 10,000 hours or ten (10) years, so to speak to produce a world class player.
 That means the player must start at an early age and the parents have to decide which to focus most, sports or studies.
 What does that mean?
 It means having to do full time for sports and part time in academics.
 In sports, there are only few champions and in tennis, if you are the special one, you can be an instant millionaire by winning from just one grand slam tournament.

 Although the Lawn Tennis Association of Malaysia has long been in existence, there is no proven plan to produce world class player to make the country proud.
 In order to achieve that goal we have no choice but go through the trial and error process relying on proven methods and strategies adopted by successful countries like Spain, Russia and China.
 We have more or less similar social and development infrastructure, basically, to create a bigger tennis participation base that will create sufficient pool of high performance players, the so-called our talent base.

 LTAM has developed five (5) key strategies or key result areas forming the so-called long term tennis development infrastructure for Malaysia graphically presented in the form of a Christmas tree as per the diagram below.

-At the base is the strategy or key result area to generate greater awareness and acceptance of the tennis sport through the creation of more facilities, coaching and officiating courses, grass roots ITF Tennis 10s, social tennis, facilitating the organization of non-ranked tournaments, tennis exhibitions, WTA and ATP.
+At the base is the strategy or key result area is to generate greater awareness and acceptance of the tennis sport through the creation of more facilities, coaching and officiating courses, grass roots ITF Tennis 10s, social tennis, organization of non-ranked tournaments, tennis exhibitions, WTA and ATP.
 Efforts will be made to attract the top ten world ranking players to make Malaysia as one of their favorite stopover for exhibition matches and tennis clinics.
 Thus far, LTAM is able to attract big names such Nadal, Federer, Elena Dementieva, Marion Bartoli and Venus Williams.
-All these tennis participation base will provide larger talent base or high performance players for all age groups.
+A larger tennis participation base will provide larger talent base or high performance players for all age groups.